ABOUT

 Five Years, Two Firsts, One Billion Dollars ...& Proving Islamic Philanthropy Can Fund Maternal and Child Survival

-From 2020 to 2025, I served as the inaugural Global Policy, Program Advocacy and Communications Health Director at the Gates Foundation, leading a multi-hundred-million-dollar annual portfolio and a team of 50+ across global health, gender equality, and development.
-Over my tenure, I directed more than $1 billion toward the health and survival of the world's most vulnerable communities.
+From 2020 to 2025, I served as the inaugural Global Policy, Program Advocacy and Communications Health Director at the Gates Foundation.
+In this role, I led a multi-hundred-million-dollar global health portfolio spanning gender equality, maternal and child survival, and health systems strengthening.
+Over five years, I directed more than $1 billion toward global health and development programs.

-Three years in, For Mama has raised $125M across three Ramadans, and over 50 organizations globally unite under the For Mama model every Ramadan to raise money and awareness for moms and babies.
+Three years in, more than 50 organizations globally unite under the For Mama model every Ramadan to raise money and awareness for moms and babies, and it has catalyzed $130M+ across three Ramadans.

-Beyond the funds themselves, I created the Foundation's women's health global advocacy strategy, transforming how the world's most influential private funder approaches women's health and catalyzing a ripple effect across the sector.
-That strategy contributed to a groundbreaking McKinsey-World Economic Forum report that revealed a $1 trillion annual GDP opportunity from closing the women's health gap — reshaping how governments and investors around the world think about women's health as an economic imperative, not a charity case.
+In parallel, I led the Foundation’s global advocacy strategy for women’s health, transforming how the world’s most influential private funder approaches women’s health and catalyzing a ripple effect across the sector.
+This contributed to a landmark analysis identifying a $1 trillion annual GDP opportunity from closing the women’s health gap, reshaping how governments and investors understand women’s health as an economic imperative.

-I also led the Foundation's programmatic assessment in fragile settings and built its Fragile, Conflict & Violence community of practice, ensuring that places with the greatest need and the least stability were not treated as afterthoughts.
-During this time, I served on the board of Gavi, the Vaccine Alliance, one of the world's most significant partnerships for child survival.
+I also led the Foundation’s programmatic assessment in fragile settings and built its Fragile, Conflict & Violence community of practice, ensuring that contexts with the greatest need and least stability were not treated as afterthoughts.
+During this time, I served as a board member (alternate) for Gavi, the Vaccine Alliance, one of the world’s most significant partnerships for child survival.

 Chapter 07